-T. Interest Rate applicable to taxes administered or collected by SUNAT (COVID_19 Rule)
+Q. Interest Rate applicable to taxes administered or collected by SUNAT (COVID_19 Rule)

-By means of Superintendence Resolution No. 066-2020/SUNAT, published on March 31, 2020, a reduction has been established to the moratorium interest rates of tax debts ("TIM"), as well as the interest rates corresponding to refunds, moratorium interest rates: Reduction from 1.2% to 1% per month (debts in local currency); among others, as well as the interest rates for refunds: Reduction from 0.5% to 0.42% per month (refunds in local currency) (maintaining the TIM for withholdings and perceptions of the General Sales Tax not applied), among others.
+By means of Superintendence Resolution No. 066-2020/SUNAT, published on June 30, 2020, a reduction has been established to the moratorium interest rates of tax debts ("TIM"), as well as the interest rates corresponding to refunds, moratorium interest rates: reduction from 1.2% to 1% per month (debts in local currency); among others, as well as the interest rates for refunds: Reduction from 0.5% to 0.42% per month (refunds in local currency) (maintaining the TIM for withholdings and perceptions of the General Sales Tax not applied), among others.

-By means of Superintendence Resolution No. 044-2021/SUNAT, published on March 31, 2021, a reduction has been established to the moratorium interest rates of tax debts ("TIM"), moratorium interest rates: Reduction from 1% to 0.9% per month (debts in local currency); among others.
+By means of Superintendence Resolution No. 044-2021/SUNAT, published on June 30, 2021, a reduction in the interest rates for tax debt arrears ("TIM") has been established: Reduction from 1% to 0.9% per month (debts in national currency); among others.